johnatorres226/step1-nacc-validator/C2_ROUTING_PROTOCOL_BUG.md

 ## Executive Summary

-The C2/C2T routing protocol is failing due to missing rule files in the packet-based directory structure.
-The system is correctly detecting that C2/C2T forms require dynamic routing based on the `loc_c2_or_c2t` discriminatory variable, but the corresponding rule files are missing from specific packet directories, causing validation errors.
+**✅ STATUS: RESOLVED** - The C2/C2T routing protocol issue has been fixed by adding the missing `c2_rules.json` file for the I packet directory.
+The system is now correctly detecting and routing C2/C2T forms based on the `loc_c2_or_c2t` discriminatory variable for all currently active packet types (I and I4).
+F packet support is planned for future implementation when F packet data becomes available.

-## Problem Description
+## Problem Description (RESOLVED)

 ### Observed Error
 ```